lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 #include "esp_clk.h"
 ```

 So we are not providing a full ESP-IDF API.
 That would be huge.
-At this point, only an API for functions and structs in these include files.
+At this point, only an API for functions and structs in these include files are added.

 So what is the rest of the content of `espidf.h`?

 - A few include guard defines (such as `#define INC_FREERTOS_H`).
 This is a trick to prevent an inner include to be applied.
 While we are interested in the included files above, these files in turn include addition headers we are not interested in (we don't want the entire FreeRTOS API!).
-This trick would exlude them.
+This trick would exclude them.
 - A few helper functions we want to include in ESP-IDF API although they are not really part of it.
 For example, `get_ccount` to measure CPU cycles.
 - A few additional enums.
-Enums will become part of the API while defines won't, so I added what I though would be useful.
+Enums will become part of the API while defines won't, so I added what I thought would be useful.
 - ILI9341 hybrid mode functions (for example `ili9341_flush`).
-These functions are optional, the Pure Micropython display driver don't require them.
+These functions are optional, the Pure Micropython display driver doesn't require them.
-But when hybrid mode is enabled, these functions are used for the critical path and the driver performance increase significantly.
+But when the hybrid mode is enabled, these functions are used for the critical path and the driver performance increase significantly.
 See more details on the "Performance" section below.

 When building the ESP32 port of [the Micropython project](https://github.com/littlevgl/lv_micropython), [the Makefile](https://github.com/littlevgl/lv_micropython/blob/master/ports/esp32/Makefile) contains rules to genreate these modules.
 For example: